michalwegiel/NeuronsAndDragons/README.md

 # 🐉 Neurons & Dragons

-**Neurons & Dragons** is a minimal text-based RPG powered by AI and [LangGraph](https://github.com/langchain-ai/langgraph).
+**Neurons & Dragons** is a text-based RPG powered by AI and [LangGraph](https://github.com/langchain-ai/langgraph).
-It combines the creativity of large language models with a simple graph-driven game flow - a fusion of *neurons* and *dragons*.
+It combines the creativity of large language models with a graph-driven game flow - a fusion of *neurons* and *dragons*.

 ---